 “So, like, we’ll be busy right?
 I won’t even have time to wallow?”

-“Well,” Chaxium squeaked after a moment, “you know how frequent missions have been so far…” Ladyspiller started crying again, and all she could think to do was comfort cleverly.
+“Well,” Chaxium squeaked after a moment, “you know how frequent missions have been so far…” Ladyspiller started crying again, and all her partner could think to do was comfort cleverly.
 “Hey, easy, easy, easy.
 Do you remember what Ocratoke just said?
 We were on thin ice?
 That kind of sounds like a family tree doesn’t it?”
 Lady lifted her glasses and wiped her eyes, accidentally breaking the spell and splashing her mouth with a teacup worth of salty water.

 “I’m okay,” she sputtered.
 Suddenly a giggle burst out.
 A moment later they were both laughing, their wings flattened tightly against each other’s waists.
 “Onthinice.
 Yeah, that does sound like a family tree.”